-3. Adjust the distance of the arms for optimum comfort – if the elbows are too far out, tension will be felt in the neck.
+3. Adjust the arms' distance for optimum comfort – if the elbows are too far out, tension will be felt in the neck.
 If they are too close to the body, tension will occur in the lower back.

 4. As you relax deeper into the asana, bring the awareness of the breath from the tailbone to the neck and feel the breath moving up and down the spine.
 This will activate the healing of any injuries.

 3. Matsya Kridasana

 1. Lie down on the stomach.
 Interlock the fingers to create a pillow, rest the right cheek gently on the hands

 2. Bring the left knee up toward the elbow and, shifting the position of the hands, pull the elbow closer to the knee.

 3. Relax and breathe.